-20 to 40 years, linear Up to 5 years, linear 4 to 12 years, linear According to the lease term
+Buildings and structures 20 to 40 years, linear Software Up to 5 years, linear Other assets 4 to 12 years, linear

 Land and assets under construction are not depreciated.

 Gains and losses on the sale of tangible and intangible assets are determined by reference to their net book value and are recognised in the Income Statement in the year of disposal.
 Low-value tangible and intangible assets and technical improvements costing less than EUR 1 700 in the case of tangible assets, and EUR 2 400 in the case of intangible assets, are recognised in the Income Statement when the expenditure is incurred.